 - Adjust to illness, make decisions or cope with grief

-- Find resources to help with food, housing and transportation during your stay
+- Find resources to help with food, a place to stay and transportation during your stay

 - Plan for and find the things you will need after a hospital stay